lumpy darkness

 If you're like me, you need to see "the big picture."
 Usually over the winter months, I start sketching out my plans for the whole year.
 For example, I try to tie camping trips to good night skies.

-So, now, today, I use a combination of technologies.
-I maintain a set of events in a Yahoo!Calendar; I use a Yahoo!Widget to monitor this calendar.
-It works great.
-I'm much more dialled into events happening now.
-For significant events, I make the calendar e-mail me reminders!
+I use a combination of technologies.
+I maintain a set of events in a Google Calendar layer called "astronomy" (surprise, surprise); I use a Rainmeter skin to monitor this calendar.
+For significant events, I make systems send me e-mail reminders!

-It is written specifically for the south-western Ontario locale.
+The calendar is written primarily for the south-western Ontario locale.

 sources

-I gather information about upcoming astronomical events from a variety of sources.
+Information about upcoming astronomical events is gathered from a variety of sources.

 • RASC Observer's Handbook (annual)